Portuguese Grand Prix

-The Portuguese Grand Prix (Grande Prémio de Portugal) is a motorsports event that was first held in 1951 as a sportscar event, and then intermittently disappearing for many years before being revived again.
-In 1964 event was held as a sportscar race, and the 1965 and 1966 editions being held for Formula Three entrants.
-The event was part of the Formula One World Championship in 1958–1960, then again between 1984 and 1996, and after a long hiatus, it was revived for 2020 and 2021.
-The event has been held at several circuits throughout its history.
+The Portuguese Grand Prix (Grande Prémio de Portugal) is a motorsports event that was first held in 1951 as a sportscar race.
+It was later held intermittently, including as a sportscar race in 1964 and as a Formula Three event in 1965 and 1966.
+The race formed part of the Formula One World Championship from 1958 to 1960 and again from 1984 to 1996.
+It returned to the Formula One calendar in 2020 and 2021 amid calendar changes caused by the COVID-19 pandemic, and is scheduled to return to the calendar in 2027 and 2028.
+The event has been held at several circuits throughout its history; its most recent Formula One editions were held at the Algarve International Circuit.